Bostonfan06/Bamazon/README.md

-Bamazon Homework Assignment
+# Bamazon Homework Assignment

-We had a create a storefront using various functions with Node.
-Check out the Images for examples on how to properly use the app.
-Let me know if you have any questions.
+### We had a create a storefront using various functions with ##Node.
+Check out the screenshots examples on how to properly use the app.